-FAST FREE DELIVERY ON CHECKOUT USE CODE "SUMMER2018"
+FAST FREE METRO DELIVERY ON CHECKOUT USE CODE "WINTER2021"

 Did the Romans drink preservative free wine?
 A wine maker gave me an interesting interpretation of how the Romans conquered the world.
 Starting in 92 B.C the Romans raged on for 721 years claiming 20% of the world’s population at the time and 6.5 million square kilometres during their rampage.
 It was indeed an impressive show of strength and fortitude.
 I always wondered what they ate along the way to continue forward in their quest to conquer the world.
 Ironically, it was wine and sourdough bread as their main staple, the two key ingredients that kept their stomach flora at the perfect optimum levels, allowing for little sickness and an ability to have a continuous drive to move forward.

 So simple but to this day, something I have found extremely fascinating.
 Yet, here we are in this day and age drinking what I believe to be substandard wines in comparison due to the numerous “baddies” as my seven year old son calls them which include stimuli, artificial fertilizers, hormones and preservatives and my only question is why?
 The only logical answer I can come up with is the wine makers have been convinced if they use these (baddies) they’ll have an increase in yield with their harvest and therefore more profits for themselves.
 Yet once again, it seems, at the cost of the consumer’s health.
 We think it’s a sad thing and we along with many others would like to see a change.